5. Exhortations, 4:8-6:10

 pistiV (iV ewV) "faithfulness" - trustworthiness in relationships with others.

-egrateia (a) "self-control" - self-mastery and self- restraint in the face of evil, rather than self indulgence.
+egrateia (a) "self-control" - self-mastery and self- restraint (exercised in the face of evil, rather than self indulgence).
 "Able to marshal and direct our energies wisely", Peterson.

 twn toioutwn neut. gen. adj. "such things" - Obviously the list of virtues, but the masculine "such people" is possible, but unlikely.

-nomoV "[there is no] law" - a law.
+nomoV "[there is no] law" - [there is not] a law.
 The noun is anarthrous, so possibly qualitative, "a legal prescription", but "certainly with the Mosaic law primarily in view", Longenecker.

-de "-" - but, and.
-Here transitional connective indicating the next step in the argument.
+de "-" - but/and.
+Here transitional, indicating the next step in the argument.

 oiJ "those who" - the ones.
 The article serves as a nominalizer turning the possessive genitive "of Christ Jesus" into a substantive; "the ones who belong to Jesus Christ."

-tou Cristou (oV) gen. "belong to Christ" - of Christ.
+tou Cristou (oV) gen. "belong to Christ" - of christ [jesus].
 The genitive is adjectival, possessive, as NIV, synonymous with "in Christ" and therefore those who are "led by the Spirit", v18.
 Exclusivity is possibly intended; "those who belong to Christ and him alone", Martyn.

 thn sarka (sarx koV) "the sinful nature" - the flesh.
 Accusative direct object of the verb "to crucify."
 The lower nature; "the demands and lusts of our human nature", Junkins.